mlblake105/MechaCar_Statistical_Analysis/README.md

 ![Lot3_Ttest](https://user-images.githubusercontent.com/96347933/162588752-f372a3e8-b432-4ee8-9d22-90641f56c229.png)

 Lot 1 & 2 have a p-value that is more than .05 so we cannot reject the null hypothesis.
 This indicates that both have a mean that is similar to the population.
 Lot 3 has a p-value less than .05 at .04168 making it different that the population mean.

+## Study Design: MechaCar vs Competition

+To confirm that the MechaCar is successful, we will need to verify how it stands up to the other vehicles on the market.
+To do so, we can create another study.

+# Metrics

+How fast the MechaCar warms up to a comfortable internal tempurature for passengers

+# Hypothesis

+Null: MechaCar can warm up to 72 degress as quickly as the 3 other top selling cars in its class in December in Minnesota.
+Alternate: MechaCar cannot warm up as quickly as the 3 other top selling cars in its class in December in Minnesota.

+# Statistical Tests

+In order to accomplish this I would use linear regression and anova testing

+# Data

+Data needed would in manufacturer, time to warm, temperature